tcoats/docker-arohanui/README.md

 example:

-This example stops docker the docker from starting up.
+This example makes docker output the message 'meh lets not run' and exits with 35 when you try to run metocean/aroha.

 create /tmp/startup/kill_docker.sh with:
 ``` bash